Hokitika Gorge, West Coast

 Down by the river

 From the edge of the river there isn’t a lot to do but walk back to the car park.
-All up a visit to the gorge will take around 30 minutes, more if you’re planning on having a swim.
+All up a visit to the gorge will take around 30 minutes, more if you want to enjoy the scenery and don’t mind a few sandfly bites.

 Getting to Hokitika Gorge